cyfloel0516/Dependency-Analyser/README.md

 # Dependency Analyser

 ## Overview
-This project is for one of my master courses.
-It is written in C++ and can be used to analysis c++ source code, get the abstract syntax tree of the code and get the dependency between each files.
+This project is for the first three project of SU_CIS687 Object Oriented Design course.
+It is written in C++ and can be used to analysis c++ source code, generate the abstract syntax tree of the code and get the dependency between each files.

 In this project, it includes codes about:
 * Design patterns(Factory, Strategy, etc..) and